Gibson SG Tribute Review e1672344950463

 Bridge

 Gibson SG Baritone solid body guitar includes a Tune-o-Matic bridge that locks in resonance and keeps the SG Baritone in tune.
-The SG Baritone is set-neck construction for a comfortable, ergonomic feel.
+The SG Baritone is a set-neck construction for a comfortable, ergonomic feel.
 The SG Baritone comes with a hardshell case and truss-rod wrench.
-If you are in the market for a baritone electric, consider one of these three models.
+Consider one of these three models if you are in the market for a baritone electric.

 SG Tribute

-If you’re looking for a rock n roll guitar that can be used in a wide variety of genres, the Gibson SG tribute is an excellent choice.
+If you’re looking for a rock n roll guitar that can be used in various genres, the Gibson SG tribute is an excellent choice.
 This solid-body guitar has a rounded “C” neck profile, a rosewood fingerboard, and a nifty pickguard.
 It’s also got two volume controls, a 3-way toggle switch, and a stop bar.

 traditional mahogany body

-The SG Standard is made with a traditional mahogany body, which has a satin nitro finish.
+The SG Standard has a traditional mahogany body with a satin nitro finish.
 The guitar also features a 22-fret rosewood fingerboard, a Nashville Tune-o-Matic bridge, and a black 5-ply full-face pickguard.
 Besides the length, the shape of the body also affects the sound.
 Mahogany is considered the Holy Grail of tonewoods.
-Maple, on the other hand, is known for its snappy treble response.
+On the other hand, Maple is known for its snappy treble response.

 Pickups

 Another great feature of the SG Standard Tribute is the pickups.
-Both of the guitar’s humbuckers are PAFs, which provide a clear, articulate tone.
+The guitar’s humbuckers are PAFs, which provide a clear, articulate tone.
 They’re voiced to match PAFs of later years.

 There aren’t many guitars in this price range that can boast of such quality electronics.
-With both passive and active pickups, you can get an excellent mix-slicing sound.
+You can get an excellent mix-slicing sound with passive and active pickups.
 You’ll also get a nice amount of sustain and clarity.

 Neck

-A few other nice features on this model include its rounded “C” neck profile, HH pickups, a sonic stop bar, and a slick Rosewood fingerboard.
+This model’s other excellent features include its rounded “C” neck profile, HH pickups, a sonic stop bar, and a slick Rosewood fingerboard.
 Also, the frets are dressed with a Plek Pro machine, which levels the frets with pinpoint precision.

 –> 1958 Gibson Explorer <–